TodePond/TodePondDotCom/sky/grieving-code/readme.md

 <br>

-Pastagang added this paragraph to the blog post:
+At some point, pastagang added this paragraph to the blog post:

 > If you are grieving or otherwise sensitive to mortality, you can thing of this concept as ‘let it float down the river’.